GitNation/sponsorship-proposals/frontend/README.md

 Clone this repo and then in command line type:

 * `npm install` or `yarn` - install all dependencies
-* `yarn` - run dev-server and let magic happen, or
+* `yarn start` - run dev-server and let magic happen, or
 * `yarn build` - build project from sources

+### Preparing env variables

+Copy `_env` to `.env` and enter locally Sanity token and API key to be able building the project.

+### Building separate brands and setting up variables

+One of the env variables is `BRAND_NAME` which defines for which brand the app pull settings from Sanity.
+On CI we build all brands at the same time, while locally you have to set up `.env` with target brand for dev mode.

 --